 For all submissions, please refer to the Femspec manual of style.

-Copyright notice: Femspec retains copywrites to all published material unless otherwise negotiated, due to our contracts with data bases which allow us to make the work widely accessible.
+Copyright notice: Femspec retains copyrights to all published material unless otherwise negotiated, due to our contracts with databases which allow us to make the work widely accessible.

 Critical Essays, Poetry, Art, Memoir, Drama, Fiction